Dashboard Design

 We start every dashboard project with one question: What decision does this help someone make?

 If we can't name the decision, the metric doesn't belong on the dashboard.
 This simple filter eliminates most of what typically clutters business dashboards.
-A metric earns its place by connecting to action.
+The best dashboard design connects every metric to action.
 Everything else is noise.

 One audience, one purpose